 Laminate Installation Concerns

 One of the great things about laminate flooring is that it is so easy to install.
-With the exception of carpet, it can generally be installed directly over an existing floor.
+Except for carpet, it can generally be installed directly over an existing floor.
 That allows you to avoid the expense and mess of having to remove old materials before installing a new floor.

-If you are installing laminates on a concrete subfloor you will have to do a moisture test.
-Tape a plastic sheet to the concrete surface, and leave it for 3 days during a heavy rainfall.
+If you are installing laminates on a concrete subfloor, you will have to do a moisture test.
+Tape a plastic sheet to the concrete surface, and leave it for 3 days during heavy rainfall.
 Afterward, check to see if small beads of condensation have formed on the bottom of the plastic.
-If they have you may need the help of a floor preparation specialist.
-Even if they have not you will still want to install a vapor barrier shield between the concrete slab and the laminate materials.
+If small beads of condensation are present, then you might need the help of a floor preparation specialist.
+Even if they have not, you will still want to install a vapor barrier shield between the concrete slab and the laminate materials.

 Types of Laminate Flooring

-High Pressure: Several layers are bonded together using heat and pressure measuring 1400 psi.
-This material generally has more layers, including a water barrier bottom layer, making it a tougher, more durable choice.
+- High Pressure: Several layers are bonded together using heat and pressure measuring 1400 psi.
+This material generally has more layers, including a water barrier bottom layer, making it a more robust, more durable choice.

-Basic care of a laminate floor requires you to sweep or vacuum the surface of the material on a regular basis in order to remove small grit and dirt particles.
-If not removed these particles can wear down the surface layer and lead to the floor degenerating more quickly over time.
+Basic care of a laminate floor requires you to sweep or vacuum the surface of the material regularly to remove small grit and dirt particles.
+If not removed, these particles can wear down the surface layer and lead to the floor degenerating more quickly over time.

-For spot cleaning and stain removal you should use a pre-approved laminate flooring cleanser as recommended by your flooring retailer.
+For spot cleaning and stain removal, you should use a pre-approved laminate flooring cleanser as recommended by your flooring retailer.
 Alternatively, a solution of one part vinegar to two parts water can be used.
-Do not allow liquids to sit on the floors surface, and wipe spills up immediately.
+Do not allow liquids to sit on the surface of the floor, and wipe spills up immediately.